 - Consumers are not disadvantaged based on their option for access, or on whether they choose not to participate in any particular way.

-- For NSW consumers of distributed energy resources, there are protections commensurate with the potential level of harm, including appropriate explicit informed consent obligations, dispute resolution procedures and, where appropriate, consistency with retail protections.
+- NSW consumers of distributed energy resources have appropriate protections, which may include explicit informed consent obligations, dispute resolution procedures and, where appropriate, consistency with retail protections.

-Non-energy specific policies, such as building and appliance standards, health, data and transport, maximise efficiency and contribute to reliable, affordable and sustainable energy supply and consumption that supports the health, wellbeing and opportunity of NSW households.
+Non-energy specific policies, such as building and appliance standards, health, data and transport, maximise efficiency and contribute to reliable, affordable and sustainable energy supply and consumption,

 - A whole of economy and society energy strategy is developed and implemented that considers outcomes for renters, remote communities and other potentially vulnerable households, and includes climate responses which leave no-one behind.